-Also, do not use cloths with small fibers such as cotton because they tend to the dough more easily.
+Also, do not use cloths with small fibers such as cotton because they tend to stick to the dough more easily.

 Before putting your dough in the bowl, oil, or dust it with flour.
-You can also use a cloth to prevent the flour from sipping on the bowl’s sides.
+You can also use a cloth to prevent the flour from sticking to the bowl’s sides.

-Besides, a cloth reduces excess moisture and leaves your dough in perfect shape and release quickly when it’s time to remove it.
+Additionally, a cloth reduces excess moisture and leaves your dough in perfect shape when it is ready.